 Students at Columbia come from all over the world.
 Some have already visited campus, while others hail from a completely different continent.
 If you come from farther away, however, don’t feel excluded.
 There’s still a way for you to get acquainted with campus even before showing up.
 If you aren’t planning on coming to campus next semester, no worries!
 Here’s the best of what campus has to offer.

 If you took our fun Columbia trivia quiz, you’ll know that there are a ton of libraries on campus (over 20).
-However, there are just a handful that students frequent on a daily basis.
+If you want a full overview of all the libraries, check out this article.
+These are just a few of the libraries that students frequent on a daily basis.

 This big, rectangular building was probably displayed prominently on the admissions packets or info pamphlets you received about Columbia.
 It’s the biggest library on campus, the one students visit the most, and an icon of the school itself.
 Studying in Butler has its pros and cons.
-For one thing, there’s a pretty decent café, Blue Java, and many of the study spaces are also overly picturesque.
-The building is open 24-hours, even though certain study spaces close at earlier times.
+For one thing, there’s a decent café, Blue Java, and many of the study spaces are also overly picturesque.
+The building is open 24-hours, even though certain study spaces close at earlier times and you’re bound to run into people you know.
 However, it can be hard to find a seat to study (especially during finals).
 The stacks, the inner rectangle of the library where all the books are, can also be super confusing to navigate.
 Luckily, the Circulation Desk staff on the second floor can help you find what you’re looking for.

 Science and Engineering Library